Deep sequence models tend to memorize geometrically; it is unclear why: Limitations

 \item Whether our insights extend to natural language is highly non-trivial, since the way the entities are tokenized and the way relationships are presented are much more unstructured.

 \item We use small to mid-sized Transformers trained from scratch (\gptmid{}).
 We have not explored the effect of large model sizes or of large-scale pretraining.

-\item We emphasize that all our arguments (e.g., about the lack of pressure) are empirical and informal.
-Perhaps, a slightly more nuanced form of architectural or statistical pressure (e.g., more nuanced norm complexity such as flatness of the loss) may indeed explain why associative memory is less preferred by the model.
-Conversely, perhaps the lack of pressures in the learning setup is indeed why the Transformer learns a sub-optimal kind of geometric memory compared to \nodetovec{}.
+\item We emphasize that all our arguments are empirical and informal (or left as propositions), and lack a precise, fuller characterization of our observations. \begin{enumerate} \item Perhaps, a slightly more nuanced form of architectural or statistical pressure (e.g., more nuanced norm complexity such as flatness of the loss) may indeed explain why associative memory is less preferred by the model. \item Conversely, perhaps the lack of pressures in the learning setup is indeed why the Transformer learns a sub-optimal kind of geometric memory compared to \nodetovec{}. \end{enumerate}

 \item Although we illustrate a clear contrast between associative and geometric memory in their caricatured forms (i.e., as $\embedding(u)^T \Wassoc \embedding(v)$ vs. $\embeddinggeom(u) \cdot \embeddinggeom(v)$), it is unclear how to conceptually disentangle these two modes of storage in a given multi-layered deep network. \end{enumerate}